 Plugging gaps is necessary in any youth ministry.
 There will always be times where a volunteer has to drop out last-minute or times where more kids than you imagined turn up to a random event (more than you can cater for).
 The trouble is, if plugging gaps (or rotas!) becomes ‘the norm’, the youth ministry might be in danger of being a ticking time-bomb.
 The longer plugging gaps goes on, the longer people dip in and out to help, the less connected the youth group will feel and the trusted and stable relationships with adults that young people need and crave will be severely lacking.
 We need people not just to ‘pitch in’ and help.
 We NEED people to see the vision, join on the crazy train journey and LEAD our young people.

 Part of the problem with helpers is to do with the terminology.
 The word ‘helper’ suggests assistance.
 It gives the impression that what you are doing is useful, and helpful, but not essential or at least not essential every week (we love rotas!
 Not…).
-The word ‘helper’ indicates that you have some part to play, but you’re not needed on the frontline and you’re certainly not part of driving the vision.
+The word ‘helper’ indicates that you have some part to play, but you’re not needed on the frontline and you’re certainly not part of forming, driving and delivering the vision.

-We stopped asking for helpers
+Why we stopped asking for helpers

 We have seen it so many times.
 Leaders of various ministries taking to the stage and asking (begging!) for helpers to get involved in their ministry area.
 The focus is often on outlining the task and the amount of time the task is likely to take.
 It says to the congregation, “Come and get involved in the ministry that I lead.
 All I need is for you to do this little bit and then leave, thank you very much.
 Come on, it’s all for God, even your little bit”.

 There is a lot of truth to that.
 It is for God.
 Your little bit.
 It’s all for God.